 All Indian nationals who earn more than a certain amount are required to pay taxes at the current tax slab rates under Indian tax* regulations.
 However, Tax Deducted at Source (TDS) is withheld by the employer prior to the salary being paid to your account.
-As a result, when you file your income tax returns (ITR) for the financial year, you may request a TDS refund.
+As a result, when you file your income tax returns (ITR) for the financial year, you may follow the TDS refund process to request your refund.

 What is TDS Refund?

 A TDS refund will be given to people whose financial disclosures from the beginning of the year were less than the proof of investment they provided at the end of the year.
 A situation for a refund will occur if the expected investments announced at the beginning of the year are lower than the actual investments made at the end of the year.
 You can receive the TDS refund sooner if you file your income tax return as shortly as possible.

 How to claim TDS refund?

 Calculate your taxable income and taxes, submit an income tax return (ITR), and request a refund if the tax deducted does not match the tax that must be paid.

 You will be asked for your bank’s name and IFSC code during the ITR filing process.
 This makes it simpler for the IT division to reimburse the extra tax you paid.

 - When a deduction made by your employer is more than your taxable income